presales-repo/presales-standards/software-demo-checklist.md

 - [ ] SUMMARIZE DEMO: Summarize what you showed in a way that makes them remember why this is important to them

-## Things to always remember
-Anti-Boat Harbor Tour
+## Anti-Boat Harbor Tour

 NEVER have the below statements be the main reason for someone to look at something new.
 They can be used as a secondary purpose for the transition.
 Secondary to the 'why the customer should care' statement:
 - [ ] *we can click/go/see*
 - [ ] *over here*

+## Things to always remember
+- [ ] PAUSE INSTEAD OF UM: Do not say *um* or any other thinking phrase.
+It is okay to wait until the next phrase comes to mind.
+This pause is actually beneficial for the demo